Pritchard was born in 1948, started composing at the age of

 by the festival.
 In 2008, to mark his sixtieth birthday, a major concert

-was being celebrated; in subsequent years the same promoters
+and in subsequent years the same promoters

 continued to include Pritchard's work regularly in their